Universal chiral quasi-steady states in periodically driven many-body systems: Single particle Floquet wave functions

 In this Appendix we elaborate on the extended zone formalism, and apply it to the single-particle Floquet states.
-In particular, we derive the (localized) form of the Floquet wavefunctions in harmonic space by relating the problem to Zener tunneling in a two-band system in a linear potential.
+In particular, we derive the (localized) form of the Floquet wave functions in harmonic space by relating the problem to Zener tunneling in a two-band system in a linear potential.

 Consider a single-particle Hamiltonian of the form $H_{0}(t)=H_{\mathrm{dc}}+\Lambda e^{i\omega t}+\Lambda^{\dagger}e^{-i\omega t}$.
 (The same formalism applies to any time-periodic Hamiltonian.)
 We assume that the single particle Hamiltonian is diagonal in momentum space, and focus on the Floquet states $\vert\Psi_{k}(t)\rangle$ for a single value of the crystal momentum $k$.
 For simplicity we also assume that the system has only two bands.
 The corresponding $2\times 2$ Bloch Hamiltonian is $H_{0,k}(t) = H_{\mathrm{dc},k} + \Lambda^{\vphantom{\dagger}}_{k}e^{i\omega t} + \Lambda^\dagger_{k}e^{-i\omega t}$.